Gavavon/BattleMechanics/README.md

 This code now can auto create characters based on predetermined stats, check duration of battles, check stats, and simulate battles.

 How to use Code:
-* The program will show you a list of IDs of each chatater generated.
+* The program will ask you to decide what classes you want to build
-* The code will ask for you to submit the unique identifiers for both characters that will battle.
+* The code than gives you the stats for each character created
-* The code than gives you the stats for each character and allows you to choose if you want to simulate the battle or check duration of combat.
+* Then allows you to choose if you want to simulate the battle or check average duration of combat